 In 2013, Counter Culture partnered with a professor and a group of Masters students from the Nicholas School of the Environment at Duke University to study the impact of climate change and potential adaptation strategies for coffee farmers.
-In the summer of 2014, students went to three co-ops we work with: CODECH in Guatemala, ASORGANICA in Colombia, and CENFROCAFE in Peru.
-Using qualitative research methodology to gather information from farmers, co-op leaders, technical experts, and government leaders, the students researched the effects of climate change in those areas and recommended adaptation strategies.
-In 2015, a new group of students returned to CODECH and CENFROCAFE to study the feasibility of implementing three of those strategies.
-With research now complete, we’re working with the co-ops to implement the most feasible strategies as well as refining the research methodology so we can repeat this process with all of our producer partners.
+Using qualitative research methodology to gather information from farmers, co-op leaders, technical experts, and government leaders, the students researched the effects of climate change and suggested adaptation strategies at CODECH in Guatemala, ASORGANICA in Colombia, and CENFROCAFE in Peru.
+In 2015, students returned to CODECH and CENFROCAFE to study the feasibility of implementing the recommended strategies.
+Working with Twin, we used information from these studies to produce a climate change adaptation workshop.
+In the workshop, farmers identify the most impactful and feasible adaptation solutions for their organization.